smtcoq/smtcoq/README.md

 #### Overview

-The SMTCoq module can be used in Coq files via the `Require Import SMTCoq.` command.
-For each supported solver, it provides:
+After installation, the SMTCoq module can be used in Coq files via the `Require Import SMTCoq.` command.
+For each supported solver, it

-- a vernacular command to check answers:
+provides:

-  `XXX_Checker "problem_file" "witness_file"` returns `true` only if
+- a vernacular command to check answers: `XXX_Checker "problem_file"
-  `witness_file` contains a zChaff proof of the unsatisfiability of the problem stated in `problem_file`;
+  "witness_file"` returns `true` only if `witness_file` contains a proof of the unsatisfiability of the problem stated in `problem_file`;

 - a vernacular command to safely import theorems:
   `XXX_Theorem theo "problem_file" "witness_file"` produces a Coq term